tim-taylor/evobee/docs/evobee-config.md

  8. number of pollinated plants in communal regions (non-refuges) of this flower stimulus type (colour)  at end of foraging phase in this generation
  9. auxiliary ID associated with this stimulus (as defined by ninth field in vis-data entry)
  10. dominant wavelength of this stimulus (as defined by second field in vis-data entry)
+ 11. number of landings on flowers of this type during the current generation

 ### log-flags=p  (Logger::logPollinatorsInterPhaseSummary)